henryl74/3d-artist-personal-website/README.md

 ![Screenshot of the box id](assets/images/CSS_Profile_Box.png)

+- The "Home" image was a little heavy and affected somehow the score for performance in lighthouse for this section of the website, I fixed this by converting the file to jpeg and reducing the size.

 ### Unfixed Bugs

 - Due to time constraints I culd not test the site for all type of mobile phones, the site works very well in most mobile standard devices, laptops and desktop computer.
-- The "Home" image seems to be a little heavy and affects somehow the score performance in lighthouse for this section of the website, this is something I would like to work more and fix it on a later stage.

 ## Validator Testing